New Mom Can’t Sleep When Baby Sleeps: Try These 5 Tips

 • Having big mood swings?

 If these symptoms sound familiar, talk to your doctor.
 Getting help early for PPD is important.
+For related sleep concerns, check out our article on Why Does My Toddler Wake Up Crying From Naps?

 In most cases, PPD is also interconnected with Postpartum Insomnia.